SouravMitra98/amazon_clone/README.md

 npm start

-⚠️ Note: Backend is a work in progress.
+Note: Backend is a work in progress.
 Some APIs may not be fully functional yet.

 📸 Screenshots

-Screenshots will be added soon as the UI gets polished.
+Screenshots will be added soon as the app UI gets more complete.

 📝 Roadmap

+Here’s what I plan to work on next:

 Complete backend APIs